-Answered By: Stuart Macaulay
+Answered By: John Germain

-What is it?
+What is BBC Micro:bit?

 The BBC micro:bit is a credit card sized programmable computer.
 Strictly speaking, it is a microcontroller, but because it has input and output devices built in, it is more computer than microcontroller.
 It has an LED light display, microphone, speaker, buttons, sensors and many input/output features that can be programmed.